iHRIS/iHRIS/docs/user/reports.md

 8.6 Report Navigation and Analysis

-Here are a few tips that will help you understand and analyze all reports in the system:
+Here are a few tips that will help you understand terminaand analyze all reports in the system:

 8.6.1 Records displayed